maxmode/webp-at-edge/README.md

 We recommend 1280Mb, as increasing memory size further does not give significant performance boost.
 ![Choosing memory for cwebp](cwebp_memory_choice.png?raw=true "Title") Watch column "80%".
 It shows how many milliseconds conversion took on average with different memory settings.
-You may increase memory syze to 3008Mb, which will make an extra 5% performance boost, and 2.5X cost increase.
+You may increase memory size to 3008Mb, which will make an extra 5% performance boost, and 2.5X cost increase.

 # Performance considerations